Greenfield Investments in the US: 3 Hurdles Manufacturers Need to Hop for Success

 Leap #1: Know Your Culture’s Leadership Style

+It’s likely that you already have some experience communicating across divides.
 By understanding the cultural underpinnings of your leadership style and those of your colleagues, you’ll be better equipped to head off miscommunication before it emerges.
 Collaborate openly with co-workers of different backgrounds to determine whether they form decisions based on consensus or from the directive of an authority figure.
 Realize, too, that this could be separate from how teams are organized and how they view authority.
 The key here is openness, communication and self-reflection.

 Hurdle #2: Navigating New Safety Standards